-Rivers Alive is Georgia's annual volunteer waterway cleanup event that targets all waterways in the State including streams, rivers, lakes, beaches, and wetlands.
+Rivers Alive is Georgia's volunteer waterway cleanup program that aims to keep all watersheds within state lines trash free.
+We encourage volunteers to target streams, rivers, lakes, beaches, and wetlands, however, all cleanups help to protect our waterways.
 The mission of Rivers Alive is to create awareness of and involvement in the preservation of Georgia's water resources.
-Rivers Alive is held annually each fall and is a program of the Georgia Environmental Protection Division Outreach Program.
+Rivers Alive functions year-round and is a program of the Georgia Environmental Protection Division Outreach Program.

 History of Rivers Alive

 In the early 1990s, well before Rivers Alive was founded, former Georgia Department of Natural Resources (DNR) Board Member Curtis Farrar first presented the concept of a statewide river cleanup event.
 In 1992, the first large-scale cleanup was organized by the DNR Wildlife Division, which focused its attention on the Oconee, Ocmulgee, Satilla, and Alapaha watersheds.

 By the mid-1990s, river cleanups became more widespread, with a number of different governmental and non-governmental organizations conducting small cleanup events throughout the year.
 These organizations had little to no collaboration with one another and typically focused on particular regions or watersheds within the state.
 One of these organizations was Georgia Adopt-A-Stream (AAS), Georgia’s volunteer water quality monitoring program.
 AAS quickly became the lead program spearheading the annual river cleanups, and by 1999 announced the creation of its sister program, Rivers Alive.